fchavonet/holbertonschool-designer_language/research.md

 By creating a more personalized and intuitive experience, these solutions not only improve Michelle’s journey but also enhance Spotify’s usability for other family account users.

 This project was a valuable opportunity to understand the UX design process and to propose thoughtful, user-centered improvements.

+## Usability testing and validation

+To validate the proposed solutions (*Kids Mode* and *Liked Button*), I conducted usability testing with five participants, simulating the perspective of potential Spotify users.
+The goal was to assess how easily users could interact with the prototype and identify any usability issues.
+Here's a summary of their experiences:

+**Participant 1:**

+- Task completion: successfully navigated to *Kids Mode* and used the *Liked Button*.
+Feedback: found the *Kids Mode* button placement intuitive and the interface visually engaging.
+The heart icon for the *Liked Button* was clear but suggested adding a tooltip for first-time users.
+- Observation: slight hesitation when exploring the *Kids Mode* settings but quickly adapted.

+**Participant 2:**

+- Task completion: successfully completed all tasks but struggled to locate the *Liked Songs* playlist at first.
+- Feedback: appreciated the independence of *Kids Mode* recommendations.
+- Observation: took a few extra seconds to notice the playlist under Library.

+**Participant 3:**

+- Task completion: partially successful.
+Located and used *Kids Mode* but misunderstood the function of the *Liked Button*, thinking it saved to a genre-specific folder.
+- Feedback: suggested clearer onboarding for the *Liked Button* functionality and a confirmation message when saving songs.
+- Observation: confusion stemmed from the assumption that the button had advanced sorting capabilities.

+**Participant 4:**

+- Task completion: successfully used both features without difficulty.
+- Feedback: praised the *Kids Mode* design as intuitive and enjoyable for children.
+Found the *Liked Button* simple and effective.
+- Observation: quickly grasped the concept and functionality, completing the tasks efficiently.

+**Participant 5:**

+- Task completion: successfully navigated the prototype but struggled with switching back from *Kids Mode* to the main account.
+- Feedback: suggested adding a more prominent *Switch Back* option and integrating a brief tutorial for new features.
+- Observation: enjoyed the features overall but highlighted the need for clearer visual cues during transitions.

+## Conclusion and next steps

+**Successes:**
+- Both features were well-received, with most participants finding them intuitive and addressing key user frustrations.
+- *Kids Mode* was especially praised for its independence from family recommendations and its kid-friendly design.
+- The *Liked Button* effectively simplified music saving for most users.

+**Improvements:**
+- Add an interactive tutorial for *Kids Mode* to explain its features during first use.
+- Add a *back to normal mode* button.
+- Relocate the *Liked Songs* button to a more visible and accessible spot, like the sidebar or top of the Library section.
+- Test the system and colors in light mode to ensure readability and consistency.

+**Next Steps:**

+- Implement minor design refinements based on participant feedback.
+- Conduct a second round of testing to validate changes, focusing on users unfamiliar with Spotify.

+This validation process provided valuable insights, confirming the viability of the proposed solutions while highlighting areas for improvement.